 ZeroBounce will not store single validation requests and output unless users opt in to "Help make Zerobounce better".

-ZeroBounce will store files sent for validation for up to 30 days with the option granted to the user to delete files at will.
+ZeroBounce will store files sent for validation for up to 30 days from the date of processing in connection with the Service Agreement, with the option granted to the user to delete files at will.

 ZeroBounce has robust measures in place to deal with data erasure requests.